keboola/connection-docs/extractors/facebook-ads/index.md

 ![Screenshot - Create configuration](/extractors/facebook-ads/createconfig.png)

 Authorize the Facebook account with access to the Ad Account you want to extract.
 You will be asked for the `public_profile,ads_management` [permissions](https://developers.facebook.com/docs/facebook-login/permissions).
-Optionally you can use `Direct token insert` to specify manually generated access token.
+Optionally, you can use `Direct token insert` to specify a manually generated access token.

 You can always revoke the authorization by going to the [Facebook apps tab](https://www.facebook.com/settings?tab=applications) (under settings) and removing